Lamayouro

-Lamayouro (also known as Lamayuru) is a village in the Leh district of Ladakh, India.
+Lamayouro (also known as Lamayuru) is a village in the Sham district of Ladakh, India.
 The Lamayuru Monastery is located nearby.
-It is located in the Khalsi tehsil.
+It is located in the Wanla tehsil on the NH1 Srinagar-Leh Highway 15 km east of the Fotu La at a height of 3510 m and 19 km southwest of Khalsi.
 The region is also referred to as ‘Moon Land’, due to its terrain's resemblance to the surface of the Moon.

 Demographics

 According to the 2011 census of India, Lamayouro has 117 households.
 The effective literacy rate (i.e. the literacy rate of population excluding children aged 6 and below) is 71.93%.